OddSteak/runml/assumptions.md

 # Assumptions

-- whitespace is allowed everywhere
+- extra spaces are allowed everywhere
 - empty lines are not allowed
-- tab character at the start of the line is only allowed in functions
+- tab character at the start of the line is only allowed in function body
 - over indentation is allowed
 - names of the form arg<number> cannot be reassigned or used as new identifiers even if they are not supplied
     - **Reason**: usage of the names indicate that the programmer was expecting an argument to be supplied and we should throw an error if that's not the case